 Well firstly because I’m a nerd who cannot resist a good hardback book.
-Secondly, because I’m a busy man and although updating a dungeon isn’t hard, it can be time consuming and thirdly because I was hoping from some kind of update or added content to the original seven dungeons.
-On that last point I was to be disappointed.
+Secondly, because I’m a busy man and although updating a dungeon isn’t hard, it can be time-consuming and thirdly because I was hoping for some kind of update or added content to the original seven dungeons.
+On that last point, I was to be disappointed.

-Clocking in at 248 pages, Tales is very much just a minor 5th Edition updating of the original seven “classic” dungeons, four from first edition, two from third edition and one from the D&D Next playtest days.
+Clocking in at 248 pages, Tales From the Yawning Portal is very much just a minor 5th Edition updating of the original seven “classic” dungeons, four from the first edition, two from the third edition and one from the D&D Next playtest days.
 Some additional elements are added, such as “read aloud” text for the older modules, and the maps and art have been updated.
 But other than that, very little seems to have been changed.

 So, what bang do you get for your buck?
 Well let’s list them out: